etbrem/GuessTheRandom/README.md

 # Guess The Random

-Guess The Random (GTR from now on) is a single player game where you can enjoy hours of gameplay against the computer.
+Guess The Random (GTR from now on) is a fun single player game where you can enjoy hours of gameplay against the computer.

 ## At the start of each game the computer chooses a random number which it keeps a secret.
 The `secret_number` stays constant throughout the game.